kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 ```

 See [uqbar.wit](./apis/uqbar_wit.md) for more details on what is imported by the WIT bindgen macro.
-These imports are the necessary "system calls" for talking to other processes and runtime components in Uqbar.
+These imports are the necessary "system calls" for talking to other processes and runtime components in Nectar OS.

 Run
 ```bash